jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 {T}, Remove a counter from a permanent you control: Create a Lumina token.
 {T}, Sacrifice a Chroma token: Create a Lumina token.
 {T}, Sacrifice a Nevron: Create a Lumina token.
+---
+It's about time you test it in real conditions.
+- Lune
 ```

 [card implementation](../custom/cards/l/lumina_converter.txt)